 In 2016, the Axis Foundation donated a minibus to The Maypole Project which supports children with life-threatening illnesses and their families in south-east London.

-Sally Flatteau, the founder of The Maypole Project, said: “Everyone at The Maypole Project was absolutely amazed and delighted to hear that we were successful in our bid to gain a minibus.
-This minibus will make a huge impact on the services we can provide to families and the children – where transport is frequently a major block to access.
-We will also have the ability to develop activities and outings that we have, until this point, put on hold!
-A winning asset all round – thank you Axis!”
+John Hayes, Axis Europe’s Chief Executive, and Alan Curbishley, sports pundit and Patron of the Axis Foundation, handed over the new minibus who was christened ‘Mayble’ by the charity and grateful parents.
+Sally Flatteau, Founder and CEO of The Maypole Project, said: “Mayble will make a huge impact on the services we can provide to families and the children – where transport is frequently a major block to access.
+We will also be able to develop activities and outings that we have, until this point, put on hold!
+A winning asset all round – thank you, Axis!”

-The Maypole Project supports over 1000 people every year and the minibus will be used by over 500 children with it helping to transport them to many different events and activities.
-The minibus will also be used to bring the parents who lack transport to the support groups and events and for weekend activities and summer holiday activities as well as possibly taking families to different centres for treatments.
-One parent, Ros Luff, who uses Maypole’s services said: “I think it’s brilliant.
-So many of us struggle just with the day-to-day but to get to a place is difficult.
-It will be great to get on the minibus and support the child there rather than have the child in the back of a small car, trying to take their seatbelt off”.
+The Maypole Project supports over 1,000 people every year.
+500 children and their parents will use the minibus to get to local events and activities, weekends away, summer holiday activities and treatment centres.
+Maypole parent, Ros Luff, said: “I think it’s brilliant.
+So many of us struggle just with the day-to-day and to get to a place is difficult.
+It will be great to get on the minibus and support the child there rather than have the child in the back of a small car, trying to take their seatbelt off.”

 Chairman of the Axis Foundation, Peter Varney, said: “I have had the privilege of visiting the Maypole Project and seeing at first hand the wonderful service they provide and I know the minibus is going to make a real impact in the communities in which they operate.
 Everyone connected with the Axis Foundation is delighted to be supporting such a worthy charity.”

 There’s more news on how the Axis Foundation has continued to support The Maypole Project here.
 Read more about The Axis Foundation’s charitable donations here.